guzba/mummy/README.md

 * Takes advantage of multiple cores and the amazing work of the Nim team on ARC / ORC and Nim 2.0.

+## Why prioritize WebSockets?

+WebSockets are wonderful and can have substantial advantages over more traditional API paradigms like REST and various flavors of RPC.

+Unfortunately, most HTTP servers pretend WebSockets don't exist.

+This means developers need to "hack" support in through additional dependencies, hijacking connections etc and it all rarely adds up into something really great.

+I see no reason why Websockets should not work exceptionally well right out of the box, saving developers a lot of uncertainty and time researching which of the N ways to wedge WebSocket support in to an HTTP server is "best".

 ## What is Mummy not great for?

 Everything comes with trade-offs.
 Mummy is focused on being an exceptional API server.
 Think REST, JSON, RPC, WebSockets, HTML from templates etc.